-- If you want to tour around in style, you can use Ze Chauffer to drive you around – you can even personalise your tour to your family’s taste.
+- If you want to travel in style, you can use Ze Chauffer to drive you around – tours can be personalised to your family’s taste.

 - Though it has less than some of the more commercially developed areas of France, the Dordogne has its fair share of amusement parks to keep the kids happy.

-If you’re looking for more family ideas, be sure to check out our post on the best kid activities in Dordogne.
+If you’re looking for more family-friendly ideas, be sure to check out the best activities for kids in Dordogne.

 Best Family Cycling Routes

-Known as the “Voie Vert” (the “Green Routes”), several routes through the Dordogne countryside completely ban all motorised vehicles, making them perfect for families on their bikes (or on foot or horseback, for that matter).
-Some of them might be a bit lengthy for younger kids, but a short trip down them will be a great way to introduce them to the fantastic views and brand new landscapes.
+Known as the “Voie Vert” (the “Green Routes”), several routes through the Dordogne countryside completely ban all motorised vehicles, making them perfect for families on foot, bikes or horseback!
+Some of them might be a bit lengthy for younger kids, but a shorter trip will be a great way to introduce them to the fantastic views and brand new landscapes.

 - The route from Trelissac to Marsac sur l’Isle follows the river.
-It has plenty of rest stops too, making it a nice, gentle run.
+It has plenty of rest stops too, making it a nice, gentle activity.

-- The route that takes you from Vialard to Grolejac also takes in the river, but goes a little inland too for a change of scenery.
+- The Vialard to Grolejac route also takes in the river, but goes a little inland too for a change of scenery.
 This long route can be done in full or in part if you feel like a more leisurely day.

 - The green route through Saint-Pardoux-la-Rivière in Thiviers takes you into the heart of the country – it’s totally unspoilt and makes the most of the beautiful countryside.